 Knowledge testing to meet CAA requirements for certification.

 If you have any specific questions regarding the training course, please visit www.gchuav.com(external link) and complete their contact form.
 For any queries regarding the application process please contact NMIT.

-Apply below for the three-day drone training course.
+Register your interest for the three-day drone training course.